eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     server.
 The minimum hardware and software requirements for the User device will be determined by the Wallet Solution.

+    [**Can you give some more information about the acceptability of hybrid wallets for natural persons, for example where some wallet access keys are held at the edge on device, and credentials are held in a secure cloud storage.
+This can have benefits such as enabling cross-device operation, providing "always on" capability, and offloading processing/logic from the device to speed up things like lookup of many trusted lists.
+This seems to be within the WCSD arena but it's not really clear, as the cloud capability could also include logic & orchestration needed in the WI.**]

 -   **Wallet Instance (WI)**: The app or application installed on a User device, which is part of an EUDI Wallet Solution and belongs to and is controlled by a User.
 This component implements the core business